 When are applications open and for how long?

 Students interested in applying to the Doctor of Pharmacy (PharmD) degree program may begin applying for the fall 2020 term.
 Applications close June 1, 2020.
 The School of Pharmacy and Pharmaceutical Sciences operates on a rolling admissions process.
 This allows us to interview students on a monthly basis, filling our class continually as we go.
 Students are encouraged to apply as early as possible since there is no guarantee that seats will be open toward the end of the admission cycle.

 What sets the Binghamton University School of Pharmacy and Pharmaceutical Sciences

 apart from other schools in the Northeast?

 Our commitment is to provide pharmacy students with a high-quality, interprofessional education in new state-of-the-art facilities that focus on the clinical care of the modern patient.
 We will provide a superior pharmacy education to some of the region's strongest students at a reasonable cost and with small class sizes.
 At the same time, we will prepare our graduates to meet a strong public need for healthcare services that are accessible, affordable, evidence-based and innovative.
 Discover what makes Binghamton's pharmacy school an ideal choice.

 Where is the new pharmacy school located?

-We have moved into a brand-new, $60 million, state-of-the-art building on Binghamton University's 11-acre Health Sciences Campus in Johnson City, N.Y.
-The campus is a few minutes’ drive from both UHS Wilson Medical Center and Lourdes Hospital, and will also house the University’s Decker School of Nursing (which will open in 2020) and other healthcare-based organizations and high-tech businesses.
+We are located in a brand-new, $60 million, ultramodern building on Binghamton University's 13-acre Health Sciences Campus in Johnson City, N.Y.
+The campus is a few minutes’ drive from both UHS Wilson Medical Center and Lourdes Hospital, and will also house the University’s Decker College of Nursing and Health Sciences (which will open in 2021) and other healthcare-based organizations and high-tech businesses.
 Explore our new building webpage for more details.